AI Conceptual Artist | Rotarian | Recognised among the ‘115 Best Digital Artists of Our Generation’

-Her breakthrough began with a single question: “What if Picasso painted Los Angeles?”
-This thought experiment evolved into a transhistorical journey—reimagining iconic cities through the eyes of 25 great masters, across 544 years of art history.
+Her breakthrough began with a single question: What if Picasso painted Los Angeles?
+That idea sparked a transhistorical journey, reimagining cities through the eyes of 25 grand masters across 544 years of art history.

 ART REVIEWS: